arthur-hagopian/CP2K_Theory/01_molecule/README.md

   Indicates that atomic coordinates are read from an XYZ file.

 - `COORD_FILE_NAME structure.xyz`
-  File containing the positions of the O and H atoms (located in the `inputs/` directory).
+  File containing the positions of the O and H atoms (see e.g. in the `inputs/` directory).

 ---

-### 3.3 Atomic kinds: basis sets and pseudopotentials
+### 2.1.3 Atomic kinds: basis sets and pseudopotentials

 ```text
 &KIND O